Clubs and Leagues: Group Skates

 Empire Tuesday Night Skate

 The oldest group skate in town is the Tuesday Night Skate (TNS).
 The current version of the TNS is small as group skates go.
-In 2016-18, a group of 15 skaters was considered a nice crew.
-(Back in the 1990s, TNS was commonly about 50 skaters in good weather.)
-More often the group numbers about 10 or 12, while in the coldest depths of winter there is a possibility of just three.
+In 2016-18, a group of 15 skaters was considered a nice crew, but as of spring 2024, numbers are back up a bit and there could be 25.

 Since spring 2016, TNS has met by the statue of General Sherman in Manhattan's Grand Army Plaza, at the corner of Fifth Ave. and 60th St. This is also the southeast corner entrance to Central Park (The west side Blades skate shop where TNS met for many, many years closed permanently in January 2016.)
 Meet-up begins 7:45 p.m., and the skate rolls out shortly after 8:00.